Best Men’s Three Piece Suit

-The rarity of three-piece suits makes the ability to wear one a prized asset to any stylish man’s wardrobe.
+The rarity of three piece suits makes the ability to wear one a prized asset to any stylish man’s wardrobe.
 Check our list of the best three-piece shits in 2018!

 Standing out in a crowd is as simple as adding a waistcoat – and when a simpler look is called for the vest can always be removed, unlike the equally striking but less flexible double-breasted jacket.

 Waistcoats add to the character of a basic 2-piece suit; a matching fabric waistcoat can transform a two piece suit to a level below evening wear but above simple business dress while a contrasting odd vest can make a drab grey outfit (and the man wearing it) more lively and approachable.

-The vested or three-piece men’s suit is the matched outgrowth of the waistcoat; it commonly consists of a single-breasted jacket, a waistcoat, and trousers all made from the same material and lining.
+The vested or three piece suit is the matched outgrowth of the waistcoat; it commonly consists of a single-breasted jacket, a waistcoat, and trousers all made from the same material and lining.

 As this definition implies, an odd vest and suit – defined as a waistcoat made from a different fabric than the jacket and trouser – is not a true three piece suit.

 As aforementioned, depending on the fabric chosen an odd vest can raise or lower the outfit’s formality.

-However, for the purposes of this article we shall treat both outfits as three piece men’s suits and use the words waistcoat and vest interchangeably.
+However, for the purposes of this article we shall treat both outfits as three piece suits and use the words waistcoat and vest interchangeably.